 open docs/index.html

-The documentation is also published here.
+The documentation is also published on the project documentation site.

 - Registering classes